garylirocks/quickrefs/azure-backup.markdown

 | RTO           | -                           | -                                                                                           | instant restore                                         | -                                                               | in minutes          |
 | Cons          | manual, management overhead | no shared disks                                                                             | -                                                       | impact on VM performance                                        | -                   |

+### Disk Snapshot

+- A snapshot could be of type:
+  - **Full**
+  - **Incremental**: a partial copy of the disk based on the difference between the last snapshot
+    - they all show as the same size as the original disk
+    - if you have a series of incremental snapshots like `snap-001`, `snap-002`, ..., `snap-010`, you could still delete any snapshot
+- Original disk **can be deleted** without deleting its snapshots

+#### Create a disk from a snapshot

+- The new disk size **could be bigger** than the original one, not smaller, the extra space would be "unallocated"
+- An OS disk snapshot could be used to create a new VM or VM image version

 ### Azure Disk Backup

 This is a managed version of the "disk snapshot" backup method